fbpx

 Never buy cheap paint and brushes.

-Buying downgrade brushes is a very wrong way of saving money.
-It’s much better to buy the best brushes in your store; they will definitely last you a lifetime.
+Buying downgraded brushes is a very bad way to save money.
+It’s much better to buy the best brushes in your store; they will last you a lifetime.
 Just clean them well and take care of the brushes.
 A cheap brush will make it appear you smeared paint on the wall with a rake-like tool.
 And the bristles of the brush will just fall out into the paint.
 Buy quality paintbrushes, which cost a bit more than basic brushes but are far more resilient and use paint very efficiently.

-If you aren’t sure what kind of paint to get, read this article to know more about how to choose proper paint for your home like a professional house painter.
+If you aren’t sure what kind of paint to get, read this article to learn more about how to choose proper paint for your home like a professional house painter.

 STEP 3: GET PAINTING

-After you’ve cut in the edges of the ceiling and baseboard using a brush.
-Use your roller to use paint from the ceiling downward.
+After you’ve cut in the edges of the ceiling and baseboard using a brush, use your roller to apply paint from the ceiling downward.
 Amateurs often have obvious scatters at the end of a painting job.
 But experts paint right over their mistakes as they work their method down the wall.
 And this is how to paint a wall professionally.
 Once an area begins to dry, it’s best to leave it alone, as going back over it can leave marks and colour strips on the painted wall surface.

 DIY home painting can be a fun project

-If you have the time and skills required to do it, though many people experience frustration after a couple of days of paint and need additional help from house painting contractors.
+If you have the time and skills required to do it, many people experience frustration after a couple of days of painting and need additional help from house painting contractors.

 If the work involved sounds like it involves too much time and energy to do yourself, call 416.494.9095 or email brian@HomePaintersToronto.com for a FREE quote.
 And don’t forget to follow us on all our social channels below as well!